 Procedures For Handling Media Inquiries

 All media inquiries are to be directed to Campus Communications, as indicated in the College's Media Relations Policy.
-Once the Director of Communications (DOC) has received the inquiry, the following procedure will be followed:
+Once the Chief Communications Officer has received the inquiry, the following procedure will be followed:

 Urgent or Sensitive Issues

 Examples of urgent/sensitive issues include campus crisis such as an assault; Master Plan progress; budgetary issue; financial audit; cancellation of programs; personnel issue.

 Examples of non-controversial issues include: description of College programs, such as services to disabled students, GED program, etc.; College events; basic, non-sensitive fact and figure inquiries.